 Local Designation of a historic landmark or historic district may be initiated by the owner (or at least 51 percent of property owners in a proposed historic district).
 The Brighton City Council, Historic Preservation Commission, or the City Manager may also nominate a property.
 Significant measures must be made to obtain the property owner’s approval.
 If this consent is not obtained, the Brighton City Council may consider and approve a designation review.

-To apply for local designation, complete and submit the Nomination Questionnaire and ed here or on our Helpful Links page.
+To apply for local designation, complete and submit the Nomination Questionnaire and Nomination Application linked here or on our Helpful Links page.
 For additional information/assistance with local applications, contact the Associate Planner, Emma Lane, at 303-655-2051 or email@example.com.

 State and National Designations are made by property owners, historical societies, preservation organizations, governmental agencies, and other individuals or groups.
 All nominations require the active consent of the property owner.

 Properties listed in the National Register of Historic Places are automatically placed in the Colorado State Register.
 However, properties may also be nominated separately to the Colorado State Register without inclusion in the National Register.